1Hibiki1/locks-py/README.md

 ## Known Bugs

-- The tree walk interpreter crashes when the lvalue of an assign statement tries to access an element of a nested list.
+- The tree walk interpreter crashes when the lvalue of an assign statement tries to index a nested list.

     ```javascript
     var a = [1,2,[3,4],5]